BredyByte/cub3d/assets/MLX42/docs/Colors.md

 }
 ```

-We can also do the reverse to retrieve each individual byte again:
+We can also do this in reverse to retrieve each individual byte again:

 ```c
 // Get the red channel.